mcuntz/ncvue/README.rst

    ncvue -x netcdf_file.nc
    ncvue -x netcdf_file1.nc netcdf_file2.nc

-``ncvue`` either analyses the netCDF file looking for unlimited dimensions, longitude, latitude, and treats datetime variables, or lets xarray_ do the job.
+``ncvue`` either analyses the netCDF file itself looking for unlimited dimensions, longitude, latitude, and treats datetime variables; or it let's xarray_ do the job.
 The real difference between using or not using xarray_ is in case of several input files: the files will be opened as a single dataset with `xarray.open_mfdataset`_ if xarray_ is used.
 The files will be combined by xarray's coordinates.
 This